Benzinga readers love IFC Markets for all their forex and CFD trading needs in Canada.

 The resource-based Canadian economy depends heavily on the oil, natural gas and mining industries.
-As a result, the price of crude oil exerts significant influence on both the Canadian economy and the Canadian dollar.
+As a result, the price of crude oil exerts a significant influence on both the Canadian economy and the Canadian dollar.

-If you thought the USD/CAD rate was going to increase from that level, then you might buy $100,000 against the Canadian dollar today at that 1.3650 exchange rate.
-If the USD/CAD rate then subsequently rose to 1.3950, you would use the following calculation to determine your trading gains:
+If you thought the USD/CAD exchange rate was going to increase from that level, then you might buy $100,000 against the Canadian dollar today at that 1.3650 exchange rate.
+If the USD/CAD exchange rate then subsequently rose to 1.3950, you would use the following calculation to determine your trading gains:

 100,000 USD x (1.3950-1.3650 CAD/USD) = 3,000 CAD